 • You'll have a lot of responsibility, especially if your company relies on the success of the product you manage.
 You will sometimes have to make difficult decisions about the future of the product.

-• The role will be mainly office based but, depending on the geographical spread of the organisation, you may need to travel regularly to meet with all the people who contribute to the product.
+• The role is mainly office based but you may need to travel regularly to meet with all the people who contribute to the product.

 • The broad range of skills required does mean that you'll almost certainly need around two years of relevant work experience to be considered for a product manager position.